-Population Description Randomised All subjects randomised.
-Full analysis set Full analysis set (FAS): All subjects randomised excluding the Chinese extension cohort.
+Population Description Randomised All subjects randomised Full analysis set Full analysis set: All subjects randomised.
 Subjects will be analysed according to the randomised treatment.
-Safety analysis set All subjects randomly assigned to trial treatment excluding the Chinese extension cohort and who take at least 1 dose of trial product.
-Subjects are analysed according to the treatment they actually received.
-Chinese extension cohort All Chinese subjects randomised after the respective planned recruitment period.
-Extended full analysis set Extended full analysis set (EFAS): All subjects randomised including the Chinese extension cohort.
-Subjects will be analysed according to the randomised treatment.
-Extended safety analysis set Extended safety analysis set (ESAS): All subjects randomly assigned to trial treatment including the Chinese extension cohort and who take at least 1 dose of trial product.
+Safety analysis set All subjects randomly assigned to trial treatment and who take at least 1 dose of trial product.
 Subjects are analysed according to the treatment they actually received.

 In exceptional cases, subjects or observations may be eliminated from the full analysis set.
 In such case the reasons for their exclusion will be documented before unblinding.
-The subjects and observations excluded from analysis sets, and the reason for this, will be described in the clinical trial report (CTR).
+The subjects and observations excluded from analysis sets, and the reason for this, will be described in the clinical trial report.